ariesteam/ariesteam.github.com/modules/coastspecs.markdown

 (particularly in the presence of dunes).

-[![Bayesian network model for coastal flood geomorphic sink](/images/bn/geomorphicsink.gif)](/images/bn/geomorphicsink.gif)
+[![Bayesian network model for coastal flood geomorphic sink](/images/bn/geomorphicsink.gif)](/images/bn/geomorphicsink.gif) {: .bayesnet }

 Key model outputs from the flow models include:

 1. Actual wave flow: Wave flows when accounting for their routing and sinks that deplete their magnitude.
 2. Flood damaging wave source: Waves that actually harm people or damage property when accounting for flow paths and sinks.
 3. Utilized wave mitigation: Sinks that actively reduce waves, providing the benefit of reduced flood damage for people.
 4. Flood damage received: Actual damage received by people and property when accounting for sources of waves and their sinks and flow paths.
 5. Absorbed wave flow: Flood flows that are absorbed by sinks prior to reaching human beneficiaries of wave regulation.
 6. Mitigated wave source: The portion of coastal waves that are reduced by the action of wave sinks.
 7. Flood mitigation benefits accrued: People or economically valuable assets who are spared from coastal flood damage due to the flood regulation activity of sinks.

 ### Spatial data